-Employing this strategy eliminates the time, effort and concern involved with running video cables in a house of worship.
+Employing this strategy in your church live stream setup eliminates the time, effort and concern involved with running video cables in a house of worship.
 Using the wireless connectivity features of smartphones and iPads –whether that’s Wi-Fi or a cellular network—removes cabling from the equation.

 The combination of TVU Anywhere, TVU Networks’ broadcast app for mobile devices, and TVU Producer, the company’s cloud-based, virtualized production switcher, is a powerful, pay-as-you-go solution that creates professional productions for very few dollars.